JamesLinus/simple2d/README.md

 nmake /f NMakefile all install
 ```

 Note that on macOS and Linux, the makefile will not check for or install dependencies, unlike installing via Homebrew or the `simple2d.sh` script, respectively.
-Dependencies for Windows, supporting both Visual C++ and MinGW, _are_ included in this repo (referenced by the [`windows-deps`](https://github.com/simple2d/windows-deps) submodule) and installed by both makefiles.
+Dependencies for Windows, supporting both Visual C++ and MinGW, _are_ included in this repo (referenced by the [`deps`](https://github.com/simple2d/deps) submodule) and installed by both makefiles.

 On Windows using Visual C++, Simple 2D will be installed to `%LOCALAPPDATA%\simple2d`, so make sure to add that to your path (for example with `set PATH=%PATH%;%LOCALAPPDATA%\simple2d`).
 In all other cases, it will be installed to `/usr/local/`.
 On Windows using MinGW, make sure to add `/usr/local/bin` to your path as well.

+### Building release archives

+To build the release archives, which are attached as [downloads with each release](https://github.com/simple2d/simple2d/releases/latest), run `make release` on macOS and Windows using MinGW, and `nmake /f NMakefile release` on Windows using Visual C++.

 ## Tests